 When one looks across the Metro Vancouver system there are many examples of hatcheries, restored heritage buildings, a multi-million dollar indoor camp for health-challenged youth all built with funds raised by various community groups.
 The Metro Vancouver Parks Department hoped that a “synergy” would occur through the formation of park societies, so that they could access funding in order to continue public stewardship and participation in Regional Parks.
 As the representative of the community at large, park societies were included in the park planning process in exchange for raising funds and contributing “sweat equity.”
 In exchange they pledged to develop inclusive and representative societies.

 For about 18 months 17 people met every month to develop the bylaw and constitution of the Pacific Spirit “Partnership” Society.
 These 17 people represented all of the various user groups who were active in the park at the time; the diversity of the group lead to some very spirited debates.
 Meetings often led to mini discussion groups in parking lots after.
-What was amazing at the end everyone could agree on the final documents as the group reached consensus.
+At the end a consensus was reached and the Pacific Spirit Park Society was officially incorporated in 1998.